 People who want a massage are often confused between the different forms or types of massage.

-This frequently happens with Swedish massages and deep tissue massage.
-The two types of massage are considered to be the same.
-However, you have to figure out the details to know that the two are not similar at all.
+This happens frequently with Swedish massages and the deep tissue massage .
+The two types of massage are considered by some to be the same, however, you have to figure out the details to know that the two are not really similar at all.

-When clients are planning a massage, our massage therapists’ most frequently asked questions are usually “what is the difference between a Swedish massage and a deep tissue massage?” or “which one would you recommend?”
+When clients are planning a massage, the most frequently asked questions of our massage therapists are usually “what is the difference between a Swedish massage and a deep tissue massage?” or “which one would you recommend?”

 For starters, most people know they’re looking for something to loosen up tight muscles, target pressure points, and relax, but they’re still not quite sure what to ask for.